top of page

 Our Internship Program

-SVS’s internship program has been running since 2013, hosting over 24 interns.
-SVS and other Salmon organizations work together to achieve conservation on public and private lands, holding firm to the belief that conservation values and community values must be considered together.
-Our internship is designed to provide students with a sense of how this blend of conservation and community values looks on the ground through a variety of activities and strategies that community-based organizations engage in.
+Our internship program is designed to provide students with a sense of how this blend of conservation and community values looks on the ground through a variety of activities and strategies that community-based organizations engage in.

 SVS partners with several organizations to provide a robust perspective on public lands management, private lands conservation, community agriculture, and community led initiatives.